 'The Voice' Winner Cam Anthony Looks Back on His Season 20 Journey

+'The Voice' Winner Cam Anthony Reflects on His Season 20 Journey With Coach Blake Shelton (Exclusive)

 Cam Anthony is The Voice's season 20 champion!

-After a season of show-stopping performances from all across the musical spectrum, the 19-year-old Philadelphia native won the singing competition title on Tuesday night, and told reporters that he "had a blast" along the way.
+After a season of show-stopping performances from all across the musical spectrum, the 19-year-old Philadelphia native won the singing competition title on Tuesday night, and when ET's Cassie DiLaura caught up with Cam and his coach, Blake Shelton, after the big win, they were just trying to soak it all in.

-"It definitely went by pretty quick, but I feel like I was in the moment, I was totally present for all of it," Cam said after Monday's finale performances.
-I had a really, really great time.
+"It has not registered yet," Cam admitted.
+"This is definitely a big moment in my life.
+It's a turning point.
+So I'm just trying to collect myself, because things are just starting to roll."

 Cam's impressive season began with his stunning Blind Audition performance of Sam Smith's "Lay Me Down," which led to a crucial block of hopeful coach John Legend by Nick Jonas.
 But Cam chose a different direction, following his mother's wishes and teaming up with Blake, who showered the young performer with effusive praise all season long.